 Adriata

 His sea-city of canals and shell-flecked halls, sea-glass chandeliers swaying on the warm breeze.
+Yes, we'd live there.

 The high summer day